 • biochemical analysis of blood with determination of protein fractions, bilirubin and its fractions, AST and ALT;

-• coagulogram - a study of the blood coagulation system;
+• coagulogram - study of the blood coagulation system;

 • Ultrasound of the abdominal cavity organs.

-If this disease is suspected,to make a biochemical analysis of blood, which determines the increase in the level of transaminases (ASAT, ALAT) - liver enzymes, indicating its damage.
-Increased transaminase levels are usually the earliest sign of liver damage and precede the onset of symptoms.
+If you suspect this disease, it is necessarydo a biochemical blood test, which determines the increase in the level of transaminases (AST, ALT) - liver enzymes indicating its damage.
+An increase in the level of transaminases, as a rule, is the earliest sign of liver damage and precedes the onset of symptoms.
 Thus, patients who are forced to take medications for a long time should regularly check the level of transaminases in the blood to detect drug-induced hepatitis at an early stage.
-It is difficult to determine the real cause of hepatitis when symptomatic symptoms occur.
-However, the abolition of therapy with a drug that caused hepatitis, and further improvement in the patient's condition, clarify the situation.
-When the condition improves, the medication is prescribed again and the liver is monitored.
-If the condition worsens after re-prescribing the drug, we can confidently speak of drug-induced hepatitis.
+It can be difficult to determine the real cause of hepatitis when characteristic symptoms occur.
+However, stopping therapy with the drug that caused hepatitis and further improvement in the patient's condition clarify the situation.
+If the condition improves, the drug is prescribed again and the condition of the liver is monitored.
+If after repeated prescription of the drug the condition worsens, we can confidently talk about drug-induced hepatitis.

 Treatment of medical hepatitis

-This disease is quite dangerous,which without proper treatment can quickly pass into cirrhosis of the liver and cause liver failure.
-Treatment of medical hepatitis should be under the supervision of the attending physician.
+This disease is quite dangerous,which without proper treatment can quite quickly develop into liver cirrhosis and cause liver failure.
+Treatment of drug-induced hepatitis should be carried out under the supervision of the attending physician.
 Treatment consists of several stages:

 • cancellation of the medicine that causedmedicamentous liver disease.
 The withdrawal of the medicine that caused the development of the disease must necessarily be agreed with the attending physician.
 He will assess the degree of risk with the cancellation of this medication and, if necessary, prescribe another drug;

-• carrying out detoxication therapy - removalfrom the blood of toxic substances damaging the liver.
-As a rule, detoxification therapy includes droppers with blood purifying preparations (for example, haemodesis);
+• conducting detoxification therapy -removal of toxic substances from the blood that damage the liver.
+As a rule, detoxification therapy includes IV drips with blood-cleansing drugs (for example, hemodez);

 • after that it is necessary to carry out a restoringtherapy.
 This is done with the help of hepatoprotectors, which improve metabolism in the liver cells.
 These include drugs such as Essentiale forte, Heptral, Methionine, etc .;